 Britain needs to radically rethink the way it manages its resources.
-We need to make a decisive departure from the linear approach, whereby we take resources such as food and metals from the natural environment, turn them into products, use them, and then dispose of what is left as 'waste'.
-Our approach to resources should instead be circular: one in which non-biological resources like metals are reused again and again, while biological resources such as food are reused as fully as possible before being returned to the Earth's ecosystem – for example, by composting the material rather than burning it.
+The country needs to depart from the linear approach, whereby we take resources such as food and metals from the natural environment, turn them into products, use them, and then dispose of what is left as ‘waste’.1 Our approach to resources should be circular: one in which non-biological resources like metals are reused again and again, while biological resources such as food are reused as fully as possible before being returned to the Earth’s ecosystem – for example, by composting the material rather than burning it.

 - a better understanding among business and government of how the UK’s resources are used

 - a cultural and behavioural shift throughout society in favour of reusing materials

 - an end to inefficient and polluting treatment of reusable and recyclable (or ‘secondary’) materials.

 The drivers and benefits of better resource management

 Since 2000, commodity prices have risen sharply and become more volatile.
 The average standard deviation of monthly metal, food and fuel prices from their annual price average was 4.1 per cent between 1980 and 2005, and exceeded 10 per cent on only four occasions.
 Between 2005 and 2012, that average standard deviation was 15.1 per cent.
 Many factors have caused this, including global population growth and a reduction in global poverty.
 Research by Chatham House concludes that prices will continue to escalate.
 Even if they do not, however, making better use of our resources is still a win-win for businesses and consumers, because it brings down costs.

 Resource scarcity and rising prices are causing high levels of concern among businesses that are already looking to reuse secondary materials where possible.
 H&M are offering customers vouchers in exchange for old clothes; Heinz and Ford are looking to collaborate by making car parts out of tomatoes.